-7.4.6 Work Practices

-- a. i.
-The Permittee shall implement and maintain the control measures for the affected processes, such as enclosure, for emissions of particulate matter to support the periodic monitoring for the applicable requirements in Condition 7.4.4, pursuant to Section 39.5(7)(a) of the Act. - ii.
-The control measures implemented and maintained shall be identified and operated in conformance with the record required by Condition 7.4.9(b)(i) to satisfy Condition 7.4.6(a)(i).
+- 7.4.6 Work Practices, Operational and Production Limits, and Emission Limitations - a. i.
+The Permittee shall implement and maintain the control measures for the affected processes, includingsuch as enclosure and filter-type dust collection devices, that minimize visible, for emissions of particulate matter and provide assurance of compliance withto support the periodic monitoring for the applicable emission standards requirements in Condition 7.4.4, pursuant to Section 39.5(7) (a) of the Act. - ii.
+The Permittee shall operate and maintain each affected process with the The control measures implemented and maintained shall be identified and operated in conformance with the records record required by Condition 7.4.9(b)(i) to satisfy Condition 7.4.6(a)(i). - 7.4.7 Opacity and Emission Testing RequirementsObservations - a. i.
+The Permittee shall have the opacity of the emissions from the affected processes during representative weather and operating conditions determined by a qualified observer in accordance with USEPA TestReference Method 9, as further specified below, pursuant to Section 39.5(7)(b) of the Act. - A. For each affected process,

-7.4.7 Opacity Observations
+testingobservations shall be conducted at least annually.
+For this purpose, testing shall first be conducted within three months not later than two years after the effective dateeffectiveness of this condition 7.4.7(a).

+- BB.
+Thereafter, for each affected process,

+observations shall be conducted every

+third year.
-- a. i.
-The Permittee shall have the opacity of the emissions from the affected processes during representative operating conditions determined by a qualified observer in accordance with Reference Method 9, as further specified below, pursuant to Section 39.5(7)(b) of the Act. - A. For each affected process, observations shall be conducted not later than two years after the effectiveness of this condition. - B. Thereafter, for each affected process, observations shall be conducted every third year. - C. Upon written request by the Illinois EPA, such observations shall be conducted for specific affected process(es) not later than 45 calendar days after the Permittee has received the request or such later date agreed to by the Illinois EPA. - ii.
-The duration of opacity observations for each test shall be at least 30 minutes (five 6-minute averages) unless the average opacities for the first 12 minutes of observations (two six-minute averages) are each not greater than 10.0 percent. - iii.
-A. For each set of observations required by Conditions 7.4.7(a)(i)(A), (B), and (C), the Permittee shall notify the Illinois EPA at least 7 days in advance of the date of the first observation(s). - B. The Permittee shall promptly notify the Illinois EPA of any changes in the date of the first observation(s). - iv.
-The Permittee shall provide a copy of its observer's readings to the Illinois EPA at the time of the observation(s), if Illinois EPA personnel are present. - v.
-The Permittee shall submit a written report for these observations not later than 30 days after the date of completion of each set of opacity observations required by Conditions 7.4.7(a)(i)(A), (B), and (C).
-The report shall include a copy of the current Reference

-Method 9 certification of each observer and shall identify the observer's current employer.
-This report shall also include the following for each observation:
+- C. Upon written request by the Illinois EPA, such testingobservations shall be conducted for specific affected process(es) within not later than 45 calendar days of after the Permittee has received the request or on the such later date agreed uponto by the Illinois EPA, whichever is later.

+- ii.
+The duration of opacity observations for each test shall be at least 30 minutes (five 6-minute averages) unless the average opacities for the first 12 minutes of observations (two six-minute averages) are both lesseach not greater than 510.0 percent. - iii.
+A. For each set of observations required by Conditions 7.4.7(a)(i)(A), (B), and (C), the Permittee shall notify the Illinois EPA at least 7 days in advance of the date and time of these tests, in order to allow the Illinois EPA to witness testing.
+This notification shall include the name and employer of the qualified observer of the first observation(s). - B. The Permittee shall promptly notify the Illinois EPA of any changes in the time or date for testing of the first observation(s). - iv.
+The Permittee shall provide a copy of its observer's readings to the Illinois EPA at the time of testing, the observation(s), Illinois EPA personnel are present. - v.
+The Permittee shall submit a written report for this testing within 15 days of the date of testing.
+This these observations not later than 30 days after the date of completion of each set of opacity observations required by Conditions 7.4.7(a)(i)(A), (B), and (C).
+The report shall include: - A. Date and time a copy of testing. - B. Name and employer of qualified observer. - Copy of the current certification.
+Reference Method 9 certification of each observer and shall identify the observer's current employer.
+This report shall also include the following for each observation: - DA.
+Identification of the affected process for which observations were conducted.